-Over the cause of many millennia, there have been plenty of extinction events.
+Over many millennia, there have been plenty of extinction events.
 Five, to be exact.
-However, many believe us to be living in the sixth extinction event caused by human activity.
+However, many believe we live in the sixth extinction event caused by human activity.
 To illustrate this point, we have looked at data from the OECD that shows the number of endangered species by country.

 We have created multiple charts to show the data more accurately.